BlakeDalmas/webdev_final/source/pc/pc_pages/game_history.rst

    :width: 330px
    :height: 185px

-   CS:GO is a highly competitive multiplayer first person shooter.
+   This game is a highly competitive multiplayer first person shooter.
    Two teams of 6 players take turns playing as either the Terrorists or Counter-Terrorists.
 The Terrorists try to blow up a site with a bomb and the Counter-Terrorists try to prevent this from happening.